-Moth Gardens and Dinner Events get communities excited about backyard naturalism and pollinators.
-The decline of both has an immediate impact on the quality of our food.
-It is not a coincidence that our interest in what is going on in our yards and our insect populations have plummeted since the hay day in the early 1900's.
-Bee populations alone are down 60% since 1950 and other insect numbers have also declined.
-Both our private Backyard Dinner Parties and Public Moth Interventions/Gardens promote a renewed interest in our insects and are an opportunity to share your garden, break bread with friends and family, and learn the importance of pollinators in a casual and fun event for everyone.
+Moth Gardens and Dinner Events are designed to ignite community enthusiasm for backyard naturalism and pollinators.
+The decline of these vital elements has a direct impact on the quality of our food.
+Interestingly, our interest in our yards and insect populations has dwindled since the early 1900s, with bee populations alone experiencing a staggering 60% decline since 1950.
+This decline extends to other insect species as well.
+In light of this, our private Backyard Dinner Parties and Public Moth Interventions/Gardens aim to rekindle interest in our insects while providing an opportunity to share gardens, enjoy meals with loved ones, and learn about the importance of pollinators in a relaxed and enjoyable setting.

-The top left image represents the first photo from portable Moth Gardens created at the McColl Center.
-You can see the city of Charlotte glowing in the background.
-The white sculpture in front of the trailer is a moth tent with a "black light" to attract the moths and white lights to help humans see the moths.
-We learned that moths are not attracted to all light frequencies so we are trying to provide the kind of light with the perfect wavelengths for their eyes.
-Moths are particularly attracted to white, blue and purple flowers as well!
-Who knew they were so discriminating!
-The red tubes you can see in the photos are portable gardens that are planted with pollinator friendly flowers.
-We can move their favorite flowers around, as we need them.
+The top left image showcases the first photo taken at the McColl Center, capturing the glowing city of Charlotte in the background.
+The white sculpture in front of the trailer is a moth tent equipped with a "black light" to attract moths, along with white lights to aid human visibility.
+Through our research, we discovered that moths are selective in their light preferences, so we strive to provide the ideal wavelengths for their visual perception.
+Interestingly, moths are particularly drawn to white, blue, and purple flowers—a fascinating detail about their preferences.
+The red tubes visible in the photos are portable gardens filled with pollinator-friendly flowers, allowing us to relocate their favorite blooms as needed.

-The top right photos represent the more private "Mothing Dinner Parties".
-Community members invite us into their backyard gardens were we set up Mothing tents before dinner.
-Often the invitation is extended by the host to members of their immediate community, like neighbors, family and close friends.
-After a wonderful dinner supplied by the host and great conversation, we spend time identifying and sharing the insects that have come to the tents.
-Participants learn about their local nighttime pollinators and other information important to our food and environment while sharing a pleasant experience with friendly people and great food.
+The top right photos depict the more intimate "Mothing Dinner Parties."
+In these gatherings, community members graciously invite us into their backyard gardens, where we set up Mothing tents prior to dinner.
+Typically, hosts extend invitations to their immediate community, including neighbors, family, and close friends.
+After a delightful meal provided by the host and engaging conversations, we dedicate time to identifying and sharing insights about the insects that visit the tents.
+Participants learn about their local nighttime pollinators and other important information related to our food and environment, all while relishing pleasant company, friendly interactions, and delectable cuisine.